 This national charity is committed to investing in and fostering better education for First Nations, Inuit and Métis youth.
 From providing students with bursaries and scholarships to offering a host of valuable programs (such as Teach for Tomorrow, a program dedicated to encouraging students to become teachers), Indspire is committed to increasing the graduation rates for Indigenous youth across Canada.
 If you’re not currently able to give funds, consider setting up a personal fundraiser to spread awareness, donate airline points or offer your time and volunteer!

 Elizabeth Fry Toronto

 This org is advocating for women and non-binary folks who’ve come into, or are at risk of coming into, conflict with the law.
 This includes trauma-informed counselling services, residential and housing services, court diversion programs and sex work transition programs.
-Take action and become a Talk & Listen volunteer, where you can lend a compassionate ear to women in prison, helping them navigate the criminal justice system and providing any info and resources they might need.
-Similar volunteer opportunities exist for court support and other social programming.
+When COVID-19 restrictions allow, you can take action and become a Talk & Listen volunteer, where you can lend a compassionate ear to women in prison, helping them navigate the criminal justice system and providing any info and resources they might need.